cuiwanyun/cuiwanyun.github.io/_pages/about.md

 🔥 ***News*** 🔥

+1. 2025/09.
+One paper on large language model long-context inference accepted to NeurIPS 2025.
 1. 2024/09.
 One paper on large language model quantization accepted to NeurIPS 2024.
 2. 2024/09.
 One paper on instruction generation by large language models accepted to EMNLP 2024 Findings.
 3. 2024/03.
 We release the _Technology and Security White Paper on the Application of Large Language model in Finance_ with Ant Group and BCTC. [pdf](https://cuiwanyun.github.io/whitebook.pdf)